 INCEPTION

-The Hotel Astoria was built in 1921, envisioned as a modern marvel.
+Envisioned as a modern marvel, the Hotel Astoria was completed for a soft opening in January 1924.
 It was constructed to be the tallest building on the Oregon Coast - a concrete skyscraper rising above Astoria.
 Over the next eight decades, pummeled by natural and economic disasters, the building struggled to live up to that vision.
-Today, the Astor Building has been re-vitalized - given a new chance to fulfill its original vision.
+Today, the Astor Building has been revitalized - given a new chance to fulfill its original vision.

 At the end of 1921, the Board of Directors of Astoria’s Chamber of Commerce decided to build a new hotel.
 By early 1922, the plans for a grand, five-story building were drawn by the Portland firm of Tourtellotte and Hummel.
 Work on the foundation began in 1922, and the project was well underway when, in December of 1922, a fire laid waste to the entire downtown area of Astoria.